cschladetsch/KAI/Readme.md

 	{ 1 + } 'add # 2 add & print &

-This creates a function tha is named 'add'.
-Then invokes it will an argument of 2 and prints the reslt.
+This creates a function that is named 'add'.
+Then invokes it will an argument of 2 and prints the result.

 The syntax is obtuse because it is reverse-polish notation: the arguments are introduced then an operator is aplied.

-In this case, the first 'argument' is the functon { 1 + } which simply adds 1 to what ever is on the stack.
+In this case, the first 'argument' is the function **{ 1 + }** which simply adds 1 to what ever is on the stack.

 The next sub-sequence "'add #' stores that function to a name called "add" in the current scope.